-Also, the plan size only indicates the RAM and Storage for the data nodes.
-The other nodes in the cluster have different amounts of RAM/Storage and scale at different rates than the plan sizes.
+Plan sizes indicates the resources available on each data node, not the entire cluster.
+The plan size only indicates the RAM and storage for the data nodes.
+The other nodes in the cluster have different amounts of storage and scale at different rates than the plan sizes.

 What happens when I run out of storage space in my existing Elasticsearch cluster?¶

-There are, however, scenarios where performing a plan resize (changing the plan size of all data nodes) is a better solution.
-In those cases, our support team will contact you via a ticket and present the options.
-If you approve the plan resize, we will perform it for you, without downtime, and right-size the number of resulting data nodes to the data in your cluster.
+The ObjectRocket Support team monitors the health of your cluster and takes action to prevent the cluster from filling up.
+The most common action is to add a data node at the current plan size.
+There are, however, scenarios where changing the plan size of all data nodes is a better solution.
+In those cases, the Support team contacts you via a ticket and presents the options.
+After you approve the plan resize, the Support team performs it for you, without downtime, and right-sizes the number of resulting data nodes to the data in your cluster.

 - Remember to account for replication.
 By default, ObjectRocket clusters set

 number_of_replicasto 1.
-So make sure you have twice as much capacity as your data to account for the replica.
-If you have 16GB of data, make sure you have at least 32GB of capacity.
+Ensure that you have twice as much capacity as your data to account for the replica.
+If you have 16 GB of data, you should have at least 32 GB of capacity.

-- Go no lower than the 8GB plan size for high-traffic use cases.
-Though we have a smaller (4GB) plan size available, it’s better suited to test and lower traffic deployments because of the 512MB memory footprint.
+- Go no lower than the 8 GB plan size for high-traffic use cases.
+Smaller (4 GB) plan sizes are available, but they are more suited for testing and lower traffic deployments because of the 512 MB memory footprint.

 - Add enough data nodes.
-Each cluster starts out with 2 data nodes, but you can easily add more via the UI.
-For example, with 32GB of replicated data, you could use 2 x 16GB data nodes, or 4 x 8GB data nodes.
-There are advantages to the parallelism and resiliency of more data nodes, as well as the ability to increase in smaller increments (8GB vs. 16GB) as you add data nodes, but there is such a thing as too many data nodes.
-In general, we start talking with our customers about doing a plan resize to a larger plan and fewer data nodes once they’ve reached about 12 data nodes.
+Each cluster starts with 2 data nodes, but you can easily add more via the UI.
+For example, with 32 GB of replicated data, you could use 2 x 16 GB data nodes, or 4 x 8 GB data nodes.
+There are advantages to the parallelism and resiliency of more data nodes, and the ability to increase in smaller increments (8 GB versus 16 GB) as you add data nodes, but there is such a thing as too many data nodes.
+In general, ObjectRocket encourages customers to do a plan resize to a larger plan and fewer data nodes after they’ve reached about 12 data nodes.